-• FTP • rir - Host: Enter the server's IP address or hostname.
-If you enter a hostname, make sure that a DNS server specified under System > Network > IPv4 and IPv6. - Port: Enter the port number used by the FTP server.
+- Host: Enter the server's IP address or hostname.
+If you enter a hostname, make sure that a DNS server is specified under System > Network > IPv4 and IPv6. - Port: Enter the port number used by the FTP server.
 The default is 21. - Folder: Enter the path to the directory where you want to store files.
-If this directory doesn't already on the FTP server, you will get an error message when uploading files. - Username: Enter the username for the login. - Password: Enter the password for the login. - Use temporary file name: Select to upload files with temporary, automatically generated filenames. files get renamed to the desired names when the upload completes.
-If the upload is aborted/interrupt you don't get any corrupt files.
+If this directory doesn't already exist on the FTP server, you will get an error message when uploading files. - Username: Enter the username for the login. - Password: Enter the password for the login. - Use temporary file name: Select to upload files with temporary, automatically generated filenames.
+The files get renamed to the desired names when the upload completes.
+If the upload is aborted/interrupted, you don't get any corrupt files.
 However, you probably still get the temporary files.
-This way you know that all files that have the desired name are correct. - Use passive FTP: Under normal circumstances, the product simply requests the target FTP server to op data connection.
-The device actively initiates both the FTP control and data connections to the target This is normally needed if there is a firewall between the device and the target FTP server.
-HTTP ······································ - URL: Enter the network address to the HTTP server and the script that will handle the request.
-For exa http://192.168.254.10/cgi-bin/notify.cgi. - Username: Enter the username for the login. - Password: Enter the password for the login. - Proxy : Turn on and enter the required information if a proxy server must be passed to connect to the server.
-HTTPS - URL: Enter the network address to the HTTPS server and the script that will handle the request.
-For ex https://192.168.254.10/cgi-bin/notify.cgi. - Validate server certificate: Select to validate the certificate that was created by HTTPS server.
+This way you know that all files that have the desired name are correct. - Use passive FTP: Under normal circumstances, the product simply requests the target FTP server to open the data connection.
+The device actively initiates both the FTP control and data connections to the target server.
+This is normally needed if there is a firewall between the device and the target FTP server.